 For fruits, mango, melon, pomegranate and berries are all great choices.
 Vegetables like arugula, watercress, kale, carrots, peppers and sweet potatoes are all their favorites and very healthy.

 Wash the fruits and vegetables carefully and chop them into small pieces before feeding them to your Parrots.
 Any uneaten fruits and vegetables should be removed after one hour.

 For treats, you can feed them nuts and fruits.
 If you are giving them fruits as treats make sure it is unique and not something that you always feed them.

-They should also have fresh clean water inside their cage all the time.
+They should also have fresh clean water inside their cage at all times.

-Yes, Parrots can be kept in pairs but it is recommended to keep opposite sex pairs.
-A male and female will get along well but the birds breeding could become a problem.
-Parrots kept as pairs also tend to enjoy each other’s attention and may not interact as much with their owners.
-Avoid keeping same sex Parrots together as they can get aggressive or fight with each other.
+Yes, Parrots can be kept in pairs but we recommend to keep opposite sex pairs.
+A male and female will get along well but be aware that they will breed if kept together.
+Parrots kept as pairs tend to enjoy each other’s attention and may not be as interested to interact as much with their family.
+Avoid keeping same sex Parrots together because they can get aggressive or fight with each other.